microsoft/component-detection/CONTRIBUTING.md

 ### Testing

-L0s are defined in `MS.VS.Services.Governance.CD.*.L0.Tests`.
+L0s are defined in `Microsoft.ComponentDetection.*.Tests`.

 Verification tests are run on the sample projects defined in [microsoft/componentdetection-verification](https://github.com/microsoft/componentdetection-verification).